kakubin/aws-activejob-sqs-ruby/README.md

 # To use this file, set CMD:  app.Aws::ActiveJob::SQS.config.lambda_job_handler
 ```

-As an alternative, if you do not need a full Rails environment, you can
-configure and run the Poller.

 ### Using FIFO queues

 If the order in which your jobs executes is important, consider using a